CJNT-DT: Analogue-to-digital conversion

-On August 27, 2011, four days before Canadian television stations in CRTC-designated mandatory markets were to transition from analogue to digital broadcasts under federal mandate, the station shut down its analog transmitter and flash cut its digital signal into operation on UHF channel 49.
-Through the use of PSIP, digital television receivers display CJNT-DT's virtual channel as 62.1.
+On August 27, 2011, four days before Canadian television stations in CRTC-designated mandatory markets were to transition from analogue to digital broadcasts under federal mandate, the station shut down its analog transmitter and flash cut its digital signal into operation on UHF channel 49, using virtual channel as 62.
 However, its digital signal operates at only 4 kilowatts – roughly equivalent to 20 kilowatts for an analogue signal.
 As a result, the station's coverage area is not much larger than it was in analogue.